 To learn more about Metas visit us at our office AA-111 or email us at email@example.com.
 Hablamos Español.

-Summer Math Jam is a free two-week math preparation and acceleration program that supports students, in a relaxed environment, to successfully complete Algebra (Math 118), AlgebraII (Math 120) or Pre-Calculus (Math 171) in the fall semester.
+Math Jam is a free two-week math preparation and acceleration program that supports students, in a relaxed environment, to successfully complete Algebra (Math 118), AlgebraII (Math 120) or Pre-Calculus (Math 171) in during the semester.

 Math Jam is designed to help students face and overcome their fears and anxiety about math in a safe environment.
 Students will reflect upon their past math experiences, deconstruct the myths of math and evaluate how math is relevant to their daily lives so that they are free to enjoy, have fun with, and succeed in math.

-To learn more about Summer Math Jam, visit us at our office AA-111 or email us at email@example.com.
+To learn more about Math Jam email us at firstname.lastname@example.org

 Adelante with STEM is a program built on innovative, student-centered, and research-driven best practices that have been shown to lead to student success.